Calebs Sheet Metal – your leading source for a Metal Roof.

 Why should I choose a metal roof?
-A metal roofing system can last well over 50 years though copper, zinc, and aluminum roofs can last more than 75 years.
+A metal roof system can last well over 50 years though copper, zinc, and aluminum roofs can last more than 75 years.
 Conventional roofing materials need to be replaced every 10 to 20 years and are not recyclable, filling up our landfills.
 Metal roofing is not only energy efficient, but is fully recyclable when time finally comes for the metal roofing system to be replaced.

 There are six main types of Metal Roofing Systems: standing seam, metal shingle, corrugated roofing, stone coated steel roofs, metal shakes, and sheet metal roofing.